the-a-book/project/README.md

-# project
-Manifest for the A book
+# Manifest for the A book

 [English version]
 [French version]